mahavedalla/mahavedalla/docs/questions/bhavana/jhana/Whether the first jhāna is sufficient for the Ara 1d8e99d09112812fac05f0f9957dc9d2.md

-# Whether the first jhāna is sufficient for the Arahatta?
+Question: Whether the first jhāna is sufficient for the Arahatta?
 Answer in Brief: -
  Category: Jhāna
 Sutta References: AN 9.36